Skip to main content

 Spend progress and budget preview

-After setting the budget amount, you'll see two progress bars:
+After setting the budget amount, you'll see two progress bars and a preview chart:

 • Current Spend: Your current spend relative to alert thresholds (next section) you've set.